Keysafe guide for families

 Why a keysafe matters, which models are worth buying, and how to manage the code sensibly.

-A keysafe is a small metal box fixed to an outside wall that holds a spare door key behind a combination lock.
-For a family with an older parent, a partner with mobility issues, or a relative living alone at a distance, a keysafe can be the difference between a paramedic getting in quickly during an emergency and a fire brigade breaking down the front door.
-This guide covers what to buy, where to fit it, and how to use it sensibly.
+A keysafe is a small metal box fixed to an outside wall.
+It holds a spare door key behind a combination lock.
+For a family with an older parent, a partner with mobility issues, or anyone living alone at a distance, a keysafe can mean the difference between a paramedic getting in quickly during an emergency and the fire brigade breaking the front door down.

 Why keysafes matter

-The most common reasons families fit keysafes are straightforward.
-A parent who has had a fall may be unable to reach the door.
-A paramedic or carer needs access without an adult child having to drive from the other end of the country.
-A neighbour with a key can feed the cat while the owner is in hospital.
-A cleaner or gardener can let themselves in on a regular schedule without the keyholder having to be present.
+The reasons are straightforward.
+A parent who has fallen may not be able to reach the door.
+A paramedic or carer needs access without waiting for an adult child to drive across the county.
+A neighbour can feed the cat if the owner is in hospital.
+A cleaner or gardener can let themselves in on their regular day without anyone needing to be there.

-The alternative is worse in almost every direction.
-Keys hidden under plant pots or doormats are the first place any opportunistic burglar looks.
-Spare keys left with multiple neighbours lose track of who has which key.
-Emergency services forced to break down a door cause expensive damage and delay.
+The alternatives are all worse.
+Keys hidden under plant pots or doormats are the first place any opportunist looks.
+Spare keys spread among multiple neighbours lose track of who has what.
+Emergency services forced to break down a door cause expensive damage and lose time doing it.

-Not all keysafes are the same.
-Cheap models from online marketplaces are often made of thin metal and can be opened with a claw hammer in under a minute.
-The ones worth buying carry the Sold Secure or Secured by Design certification.
-These are tested against forced entry and accepted by most home insurers.
+Not all keysafes are the same, and the cheap ones are genuinely bad.
+Budget models from online marketplaces are often thin metal that opens with a claw hammer in under a minute.
+The ones worth buying carry Sold Secure or Secured by Design certification, which means they have been tested against forced entry and are accepted by most home insurers.

-The Supra C500 is the most widely recognised model and is approved for use in all UK police force areas.
-It uses a 10-button combination lock, is made of hardened steel, and can be fitted to brick or stone with the supplied bolts.
-The C500 costs around £60 to £90 depending on the retailer.
+The Supra C500 is the most widely recognised.
+It uses a 10-button combination lock, is made of hardened steel, and fits to brick or stone with the supplied bolts.
+Expect to pay £60 to £90 depending on the retailer.
 Supra also make smaller versions (the P500 and KeyGuard) for households with fewer keys.

-Other police-approved brands include Burton Safes, Yale, and Master Lock (the 5400 model is the only Master Lock rated for UK insurance purposes).
-Avoid unbranded keysafes and any model without a certification mark on the box.
+Burton Safes, Yale, and Master Lock (the 5400 model, which is the only Master Lock rated for UK insurance) are also police-approved.
+Avoid anything unbranded or without a certification mark on the box.

 Where to fit a keysafe

-First, fit it to solid brick or stone, not timber, UPVC, or rendered soft fill.
-The strength of a keysafe comes from the wall it is bolted to, and a box bolted to a soft surface can be levered off.
-In a Cotswold stone house, the hardest part is finding a solid enough section of stone to take the bolts without crumbling.
-A handyman should assess the wall before drilling.
+The wall surface.
+Fit it to solid brick or stone, not timber, UPVC, or soft render.
+The strength of a keysafe comes entirely from what it is bolted into.
+In a Cotswold stone house, the challenge is finding a section of stone solid enough to take the fixings without crumbling; a handyman should assess the wall before drilling.

-Second, fit it out of direct view from the road.
-Not hidden, but not advertised.
-Beside the front door in a porch, around the corner of the house, or in a shaded area that is still visible from inside are good places.
-Avoid fitting it directly next to the door handle, which makes it too obvious which door it belongs to.
+Visibility.
+Not hidden, but not advertised either.
+Beside the front door in a porch, round the corner of the house, or in a spot that is visible from inside but not from the road.
+Avoid fitting it right next to the door handle, which makes it too obvious which door it opens.

-Third, fit it at a reasonable height.
-Around chest height (1.2 to 1.4 metres from the ground) is comfortable for most users.
-Too high and older residents cannot reach it; too low and it encourages bending, which is uncomfortable for anyone with back or knee problems.
+Height.
+Around chest height, 1.2 to 1.4 metres from the ground, suits most people.
+Too high and an older resident cannot reach it.
+Too low and it means bending, which is uncomfortable for anyone with back or knee trouble.

-The code is the whole security of the system.
-Treat it with care.
+The code is the entire security of the system.
+Treat it accordingly.

-• Do not write the code on the keysafe itself, on the door, or anywhere near the house.
+• Do not write the code on the keysafe itself, on the door frame, or anywhere near the house.

-• Change the code if a person who had it no longer needs access (a cleaner who has left, a carer who has moved on).
+• Change the code when anyone who had it no longer needs access.
+A cleaner who has moved on, a carer whose visits have ended.

-• Change it at least annually as a matter of routine.
+• Change it at least once a year as a matter of routine.

 • Share it only with people who have a genuine reason to need it.

-It is worth keeping a written record of who has the code.
-A simple note in the back of a diary: "Fitted June 2025.
+Keep a written record of who has the code.
+A simple note in the back of a diary works: "Fitted June 2025.
 Code 3849.
 Shared with: Jane (daughter), Tom (son), Margaret (next door at number 17), Blue Cross carers."
-When a change is made, update the note.
+Update it when anything changes.

 Who should have the code

-For a single older resident, the usual list is: one or two adult children, one trusted neighbour, any regular carer or cleaner, and in some cases the GP surgery (some practices keep keysafe codes on file for housebound patients; ask yours if this is possible).
+For a single older resident, the usual list is: one or two adult children, one trusted neighbour, any regular carer or cleaner, and sometimes the GP surgery.
+Some practices keep keysafe codes on file for housebound patients; ask yours whether this is possible.
 The fire brigade, ambulance service, and police will request the code from family members in an emergency; they do not hold it on file themselves.

-For households with multiple residents, the list can be smaller.
-A family member living nearby plus one neighbour is often enough.
+For households with multiple residents, the list can be shorter.
+A nearby family member plus one neighbour is often enough.
 For holiday homes, a local cleaner or caretaker plus the owner.

-A keysafe is not the only option for remote access.
-Three alternatives are worth considering.
+A keysafe is not the only option.
+Three others come up.

-• Smart door locks.
-These replace the door lock entirely and allow a code, card, or phone app to unlock the door.
-Models like the Yale Linus or Nuki Smart Lock 3.0 work with most existing doors and can generate temporary codes for carers or family members.
-They are more expensive than a keysafe (£150 to £300) and need charging, but they avoid the need for any physical key to be on the outside of the house.
+• Smart door locks replace the lock entirely and allow a code, card, or phone app to open the door.
+Models like the Yale Linus or Nuki Smart Lock 3.0 work with most existing doors and can generate temporary codes for carers or visitors.
+More expensive (£150 to £300) and they need charging, but they avoid having a physical key outside the house.

-• Video doorbell with remote unlock.
-Some video doorbell systems (Ring, Nest) can be linked to a smart lock, allowing a family member to see who is at the door and let them in from their phone.
-This works well where a relative is many miles away but is only as reliable as the internet connection on both ends.
+• Video doorbells with remote unlock (Ring, Nest, and similar) can be linked to a smart lock, letting a family member see who is at the door and open it from their phone.
+Useful where relatives live far away, but only as reliable as the internet connection at both ends.

-For most older residents in Cirencester, a police-approved keysafe remains the simplest and most reliable option.
+For most older residents in Cirencester, a police-approved keysafe remains the simplest and most reliable choice.

 Cost and fitting

-A Supra C500 or equivalent police-approved keysafe costs around £60 to £90.
-Fitting by a handyman takes around 30 to 45 minutes in solid brick or stone and typically costs around £50, including drilling, fixings, and checking the wall is solid enough.
-Total cost for a fitted police-approved keysafe is therefore around £110 to £140.
+A Supra C500 or equivalent costs £60 to £90.
+Fitting by a handyman takes 30 to 45 minutes in solid brick or stone and typically costs around £50, covering drilling, fixings, and checking the wall is sound.
+Total fitted cost: roughly £110 to £140.

-Fitting it yourself is possible if you have a decent hammer drill, carbide-tipped masonry bits, and are comfortable working with a spirit level at wall height.
-The supplied bolts on a C500 are specific; do not substitute shorter or thinner screws, as they are what gives the unit its pull-off resistance.
+Fitting one yourself is possible if you have a decent hammer drill, carbide-tipped masonry bits, and are comfortable working with a spirit level at wall height.
+The supplied bolts on a C500 are specific; do not substitute shorter or thinner screws, because those bolts are what gives the unit its pull-off resistance.

-A well-fitted, police-approved keysafe with a sensible code and a short list of people who know it is one of the best investments a family can make in the safety of an older relative.
-Cheap ones are a false economy.
-Careless code management defeats the point.
-Properly done, a keysafe sits quietly on a wall for years, never noticed, until the day it is needed, and then it matters enormously.
+A well-fitted, police-approved keysafe with a sensible code and a short list of people who know it is one of the best things a family can do for the safety of an older relative.
+It costs about the same as a decent pair of shoes and sits on a wall for years, completely ignored, until the one day it is needed.
+Then it matters enormously.

 Book Martin by the Hour